adrwxyz/adrw.xyz/content/posts/books/2019-03-15-the-righteous-mind.md

 In one study among different groups of high school, undergraduate, and graduate students, the authors found that when given a task to write pros and cons of an argument, the only different education provided was that the subject could write a longer list of arguments for their position.
 No amount of education gave the subject the ability to bring up with the same intellectual vigor and verbosity arguments against the position they held.

-My wife pointed out that in one of my own notes from before I read this book, [Buying a House?](/finance/buying-a-house), I generated 4 arguments for, but 16 arguments against (which is the position I hold).
+My wife pointed out that in an early version of one of my own notes from before I read this book, [Buying a House?](/finance/buying-a-house), I generated 4 arguments for, but 16 arguments against (which is the position I held).
 This note ends up being another piece of evidence to affirm the study's findings.

 Even for myself, I catch myself now realizing that certain things I do or say can be hurtful even if my gut reaction is that I was justified or "righteous" in doing it.